-Lockheed Martin worked with Jefferson (Tri-County) Workforce Centers and economic development 10+ Years Source: EMSI QCEW, Non-QCEW & Self-Employed Class of Worker

-Experience required is generally between 0 and 3 years (87% of postings not specifying experience or calling for 1 to 3 years' experience).
+Lockheed Martin worked with Jefferson (Tri-County) Workforce Centers and economic development Experience required is generally between 0 and 3 years (87% of postings not specifying experience or calling for 1 to 3 years' experience).

 In the current labor market environment which is marked by full employment and increasingly acute labor shortages (to be explored further under Question 3 of this Plan), employers are increasingly questioning whether a successful candidate for a given occupation actually needs the traditional educational attainment that 'has always been required.'